 Generally, Indonesia is (or at least was) known more of a “backpacking” destination than one that’s primed for mass tourism.
 That said, tourism has been growing a crazy amount in this island nation – and the numbers speak for themselves.
 It’s a massive part of the Indonesian economy, so much so that it was ranked 20th in the world for the size of its tourism industry.

 Well, it might seem that way.
-The homicide rate is in decline currently (always a good thing), and is ranked on the Global Peace Index (2019) as number 41 out of 163 countries ranked, sandwiched between Malawi and Mongolia.
-That might not sound like much, but it’s ranked above Italy, and way above the USA.
+The homicide rate is in decline currently (always a good thing), and is ranked on the Global Peace Index (2021) as number 42 out of 163 countries ranked, sandwiched between Botswana and Mongolia.
+That might not sound like much, but it’s ranked above France, and way above the USA.

 Now let’s consider earthquakes and tsunamis.
 These have, as recently as 2018, greatly affected huge parts of the country often with devastating results.
 The tsunami of 22nd December 2018 caused a large loss of life and the damage has still yet to be repaired.